JohannesBuchner/BXA/README.rst

 	$ yum install ipython python-matplotlib scipy numpy matplotlib
 	$ apt-get install python-numpy python-scipy python-matplotlib ipython

-BXA requires the following python packages: requests corner astropy h5py cython scipy tqdm.
-They should be downloaded automatically.
+BXA requires the following python packages: cython tqdm h5py ultranest, which should be downloaded automatically.
 If they are not, install them also with pip/conda.

 The source code is available from https://github.com/JohannesBuchner/BXA,